aminazBio/Classification-on-Fashion-MNIST-Images-Data-Set-using-PCA-SVM-Bayes-KNN-and-MLP/README.md

 At last, 4 evaluation metrics: accuracy, precision, recall, and f1 score along with a confusion matrix were applyed on both training and test datasets and their obtained results were compared.

-According to the predicted comparison, the MLP result was the most acceptable and credited result for this dataset, whereas others also are well-done models on their more related and consistent datasets.
+According to the predicted comparison, the MLP result was the most acceptable and credited one for this dataset, whereas others also are well-done models on their more related and consistent datasets.